The gravitational bending angle by static and spherically symmetric black holes in bumblebee gravity: Introduction

-The Gauss-Bonnet theorem connects differential geometry with topology \cite{do2016differential,klingenberg2013course}.
-In 2008, Gibbons and Werner used this theorem to find a geometrical approach to Gravitational Lens.
-For this, they consider an optical metric of weak lensing modeled by a static and spherically symmetric perfect fluid.
-Their results show that the focusing of light rays arises from topological effects\cite{gibbons}.
-The extension of this approach was found soon later by Ishihara, where the approximation of infinite distances between the receiver-lens-source is not necessary\cite{ish}.
-The fact of considering finite distances enables the method to investigate the deflection of light for geometries that are not asymptotically flat if the source or receiver aren't located at the horizon \cite{Ono:2019hkw}.
-Furthermore, Takizawa \etc gave another interpretation for the Ishihara method, the receiver viewpoint, where they found, in another way, the same results of Ishihara \cite{Takizawa:2020egm}.
-Finally, Ono \etc generalized the Ishihara method to include stationary backgrounds \cite{ono2017gravitomagnetic,ono2018deflection,ono2019deflection}.
-For a short review about implications of considering finite distances in the deflection of light see Ref. \cite{Ono:2019hkw}.
-Currently, various papers use the Gauss-Bonnet theorem to investigate the deflection of light in black holes and wormholes \cite{Werner:2012rc, Jusufi:2018jof, Ovgun:2019wej, Javed:2019jag,Ovgun:2018fnk, Ovgun:2018prw, Jusufi:2017drg}.
-For the Bumblebee model, Casana \etc computed the deflection angle of light for their background \cite{casana2018exact}.
-However, they used the standard procedure and therefore the result is valid only for the limiting case where the the distances are infinite.
-After this, in Ref.\cite{Ovgun:2018ran}, Ovgun \etc found the deflection angle of light for the Casana background by using the Gibbons and Werner method.
-Soon later, the Ono \etc method was used to compute the deflection in a Kerr-like Bumblebee black hole \cite{Li:2020dln}.
-For other applications of this methods to black hole backgrounds in Bumblebee gravity see Refs. \cite{Ovgun:2018ran,Ovgun:2018xys,Gullu:2020qzu}.
-Furthermore, in Ref. \cite{Gibbons:2015qja}, Gibbons shows that the free motion of massive particles in static spacetimes is given by the geodesics of an energy-dependent Riemannian metric on the spatial sections analogous to Jacobi metric in classical dynamics.
-Crisnejo and Gallo were the first to study the deflection angle of massive particles in a static and spherically symmetric background through Jacobi's metric and the Gauss-Bonnet theorem \cite{Crisnejo:2018uyn}.
-Then, many works were done using the Crisnejo and Gallo approach, for example, the study of deflection of massive particles by wormholes \cite{Li:2019vhp}, the deflection of massive particles by Kerr black hole and Teo wormholes \cite{Jusufi:2018kry}.
-Latter, the investigation of rotating naked singularities from Kerr-like wormholes by their deflection angles of massive particles \cite{Jusufi:2018gnz}, the study of the circular orbit of a particle and the weak lensing effects \cite{Li:2020wvn}, the deflection os massive particles by a Kerr-like black hole in bumblebee gravity \cite{Li:2020dln}.
+For applications of these methods to black hole backgrounds in bumblebee gravity see Refs. \cite{Ovgun:2018ran,Ovgun:2018xys}.
+Furthermore, in Ref. \cite{Gibbons:2015qja}, Gibbons shows that the massive particles free motion in static spacetimes is given by the geodesics of an energy-dependent Riemannian metric on the spatial sections analogous to Jacobi metric in classical dynamics.
+Crisnejo and Gallo were the first to study the deflection angle of massive particles in a SSS background through Jacobi's metric and the Gauss-Bonnet theorem \cite{Crisnejo:2018uyn}.
+Then, many works were done using the Crisnejo and Gallo approach.
+For example, the studying of deflection of massive particles by wormholes \cite{Li:2019vhp}, the deflection of massive particles by Kerr black hole and Teo wormholes \cite{Jusufi:2018kry}, the investigation of rotating naked singularities from Kerr-like wormholes by their deflection angles of massive particles \cite{Jusufi:2018gnz}, the studying of the circular orbit of a particle and the weak lensing effects \cite{Li:2020wvn}, and the deflection of massive particles by a Kerr-like black hole in bumblebee gravity \cite{Li:2020dln}.